-For more than a century, the Adrian Dominican Sisters have established numerous institutions in the United States and some overseas that have furthered the Mission of the Congregation.
-The Congregation continues to sponsor the following schools, hospitals, and literacy centers where lay women and men work in partnership with Sisters to carry forward the legacy.
+For more than a century, the Adrian Dominican Sisters have established numerous institutions in the United States and some overseas to further its Mission.
+The Congregation continues to sponsor the following schools and literacy centers where lay women and men work as Partners in Mission with Sisters.
+In addition, two hospitals and two schools founded by Adrian Dominican Sisters continue to carry forward the legacy of the Sisters, although they are no longer directly sponsored by the Congregation.

 Rosarian Academy, based in West Palm Beach, Florida, offers pre-kindergarten through eighth-grade students a strong foundational education, with emphasis on leadership development and awareness of the world’s needs.